PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

   JSON file rather than having to write that code myself.
 - Crescendo handles things like **CommonParameters** and `SupportsShouldProcess` for you.
 You don't have to write that support code in the cmdlets.
+- The configuration file also makes it easy to add help to your cmdlets.
+You don't have to remember the comment-based help keywords and structure.
 - Separating the declarative code (the JSON configuration) from the logical code (your parsers) makes is easier to add functionality to your module if the native command-line tool is updated.

+Take a few minutes to read the Crescendo blog posts.
+Then go and look at the VssAdmin module I created.
+I have included the link to it below.
+Examine the `vssadmin.crescendo.config.json` file to see how I defined the cmdlets and the parameter sets.
+The parameters for the `Resize-VssShadowStorage` cmdlet were interesting because the `vssadmin.exe resize shadowstorage` has a `/MaxSize=` parameter that can take 3 different types of input.

 ## Links to resources